DevExpress/testcafe/docs/articles/documentation/using-testcafe/installing-testcafe.md

 ```bash
 npm install --save-dev testcafe
 ```

-Local installation is preferred for continuous integration systems or [Node.js API](programming-interface/README.md).

-* Local installation makes your project setup easier: `npm install` executed in the project directory installs all dependencies including TestCafe.
-* Different projects can use different TestCafe versions.

 To run a local TestCafe version from the [command line](command-line-interface.md), use one of the following methods: